 - It is important to thaw the chicken before baking or it will take much longer to cook and the other ingredients will get over-done.

-What to serve the Baked Chicken and Zucchini Casserole with
+How to Serve Baked Chicken and Zucchini Casserole

 Some of my favorite ways to serve Chicken Zucchini Casserole are: